 In 2004 she moved to Scotland where she was then introduced to Contemporary Dance, as well as various other dance techniques.
-In these early years it soon became clear that her passion was to perform and create work.
+In these early years it soon became clear that her passion was to perform and to create work.

-She began her professional dance training in 2010, where she first spent a year at PAAS at Edinburgh's Telford College, and then went on to study for a further four years at The Scottish School of Contemporary Dance, The Space.
+She began her professional dance training in 2010, where she spent a year at PAAS at Edinburgh's Telford College, and then went on to study for a further four years at The Scottish School of Contemporary Dance, The Space.
 She graduated with a BA Honours Degree in May 2015, and then later became a recipient of Scotland's Dancers Emerging Bursary Scheme/DEBS at Dancebase.
 She currently works as a freelance dance artist based in Edinburgh.

 Her most significant work and project so far has been The Box.

 The work toured across Scotland and has received high praise both by audience and critics, and is supported by Creative Scotland amongst several other organisations.

 Julia is the creator and founder of Mind To Move - a relaxation and mindful movement practice focused on supporting mental health and well being through relaxation and movement.
 She is one of the key artists, within the Scottish professional dance community, who is working in the field of mental health and dance.

 For more information about Julia's artistic practice and the inspirations behind the work she creates, please click here